Last Updated on May 15, 2023

 Cool cruiser bikes are for rent for 15 pesos per hour – great for exploring the nearby cenotes Samula and X-Keken located 7 km from town.
 The owners are super friendly, the showers are very clean, and there are two chihuahuas and a couple of friendly cats for animal lovers to play with as well.

 After a month in Playa del Carmen, where over-priced tours to Chichen Itza include a quick stop-off in Valladolid, we decided to return to this romantic town to soak up a few last days of Mexico before leaving for Belize.
 Who knows when and if we will ever have the time or chance to return to Valldolid.
 More importantly, who knows if Valladolid will have kept its charm in the meantime, as more and more tourists discover the town.

 This is why we’d like you not to visit Valladolid.
 And if you do go (which you really should) please don’t tell anyone else about it…or at least tell them to keep it quiet too….

-Spoiler alert: I was able to visit Valladolid again after my first stay there back in 2010.
+Update: I was able to visit Valladolid again – several years after my first stay there back in 2010.
 One of my return visits was during my epic Yucatan road trip.
 I just want to say that all these years later, I still love Valladolid as much as I loved it when I first discovered it, and it hasn’t lost any of its charm, even though I believe that quite a few more tourists stop in Valladolid these days.

 For a detailed Valladolid Travel Guide, check out this ultimate guide to Valladolid, Mexico.